-- Boardwalk, Beach and Yacht Club resorts: Explore the beautiful Boardwalk area shops and restaurants.
-Stop by Ample Hills Creamery or Beaches and Cream to satisfy your sweet tooth.
+- Boardwalk, Beach, and Yacht Club resorts: Explore the beautiful Boardwalk area shops and restaurants.
+Stop by Boardwalk Ice Cream or Beaches and Cream to satisfy your sweet tooth.

 - Wilderness Lodge: This beautiful resort features an Old Faithful geyser and several Humphrey Bear references.
 Check the recreation schedule for a free Wonders of the Lodge tour.

 - Grand Floridian: Don’t miss the live music and elegant atmosphere.

 These experiences cost an extra fee, but most of these recommendations cost less than a park ticket, making them viable options for saving money on a day at Walt Disney World without a ticket.
 Be sure to check with the resort you are visiting to see what else may be offered in addition to these suggestions.

 - Spa experience: Most deluxe resorts include a spa.
 Reservations are recommended.

 - Fishing and Boating Excursions: Reservations can be made by calling Disney reservations.

 - Surrey Bike Rentals: Several resorts offer surrey bike rentals, including The Boardwalk, Yacht and Beach Clubs, Port Orleans, and Old Key West.